 Ireland's oldest hurling balls and hurley on display in Co.
 Tipperary - winners of the Liam McCarthy Cup, 2016.

-This exhibition featured 14 hurling balls made from matted cow hair with a plaited horsehair covering.
+This National Museum of Ireland exhibition Hair Hurling Balls – Earliest Artefacts of Our National Game features 14 hurling balls made from matted cow hair with a plaited horsehair covering.

-Clockwise from top:- Lavally, Co.
+Hair Hurling Balls, Clockwise from top - Lavally, Co.
 Sligo; Toornageehy, Co.
 Kerry; Tooreen, Co.
-Kerry.
+Kerry

 Hurling was popularly played cross-country, on river-fields, on beaches and in bogs.
 However, until this research was carried for Hair Hurling Balls, very little was known about the hurling balls used throughout the country.

 The Museum’s oldest-known hurley was on display.
 All the balls dated to the late seventeenth century or earlier.
 The earliest was made in the second half of the twelfth century – that’s 800 years old!